LimTec-de/pasteAi/README.md

 💾 [Download the latest version for Mac, Windows and Linux](https://github.com/LimTec-de/pasteAi/releases/latest)

-⚠️You need an OpenAI API key to use this app.
-You can get one [here](https://platform.openai.com/api-keys).
+⚠️ You can use some free tokens from our server.
+After this, you'll need to either purchase more tokens from [pasteai.app](https://pasteai.app) or provide your own OpenAI API key from [OpenAI's website](https://platform.openai.com/api-keys).
-Then open pasteAI settings via Tray Menu and paste your key then restart the app.
+Then open pasteAI settings via Tray Menu and paste your key.

 ## Features

-- Automatically detects double-copy clipboard operations
+- Automatically detects triple-copy clipboard operations
 - Optimizes text formatting instantly
 - Runs silently in the background
 - Cross-platform support